RootGPT-YouTube/rootgpt-Cromup/README.md

 ./install.sh
 This command will download the needed files for Cromite Browser installation and will install it.
 If Cromite is already installed, you can update it with cromup terminal command.
-Now you can delete the rootgpt-Cromup directory:
+Now, if you want, you can delete the rootgpt-Cromup directory:
 cd ..
 rm -fr rootgpt-Cromup/
 Finally, you can enjoy the best browser!